taublast/FastPopups/README.md

-# AppoMobi Popups for .NET MAUI
+# Popups for .NET MAUI

 ---